lasigeBioTM/IHP/README.md

 It uses Gold Standard Corpora and Test Suites Created by Bio-Lark.
 [Link Here](http://bio-lark.org/hpo_res.html)

 # Usage
-If a corpus is to be loaded into IBEnt, it's necessary to run Stanford CoreNLP.
+If a corpus is to be loaded into IHP, it's necessary to run Stanford CoreNLP.
    ```
    cd StanfordCoreNLP_Folder
    java -mx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -timeout 500000